 If you have a repairable cartilage injury then we will likely suggest surgery to repair the cartilage, and repair the MPFL ligament at the same time.

 MPFL Reconstruction for a patella dislocation

 The MPFL is the ligament in the knee which holds the patella or kneecap in its proper position.
-It is the ligament which prevents the kneecap from sliding out laterally and dislocating.
-If you have had recurrent patella instability, eg. you have dislocated your patella more than one time, then your MPFL is not working or has stretched out too much to function well.
+It is the ligament that prevents the kneecap from sliding out laterally and dislocating.
+If you have had recurrent patellar instability, eg. you have dislocated your patella more than one time, then your MPFL is not working or has stretched out too much to function well.
 In order to restore stability to your kneecap we need to consider an MPFL reconstruction.
-During an MPFL reconstruction we will recreate the ligament which will stop the patella from dislocating.
+During an MPFL reconstruction, we will recreate the ligament which will stop the patella from dislocating.

 In the picture below you will notice that the MPFL is attached to the kneecap and it is attached to the thigh bone or femur.